magicmq/pyspigot-documentation/writingscripts.md

 - PySpigot officially supports Spigot and Paper on Minecraft versions 1.12.2 and newer.
 - Under the hood, PySpigot utilizes Jython, a Java implementation of Python.
 Currently, Jython implements Python 2 only, so Python 2 syntax should be used when writing PySpigot scripts.
 - Scripts must be written in Python syntax and script files should in `.py`.
 Files that do not end in .py will not be loaded.
 - Scripts are placed in the `scripts` folder under the PySpigot plugin folder.
+PySpigot allows for creation of subfolders within the scripts folder for organizational purposes, but script names must be unique across all subfolders.
 - Avoid using the variable names `global` and `logger`.
 These variable names are assigned automatically at runtime.
 More information on these below.
 - Scripts are functionally isolated from one another.
 With the exception of the `global` variable (see the [Global Variables](#global-variables) section below), nothing is shared across scripts.
 - To make use of any of the managers that PySpigot provides (such as registering listeners, tasks, etc.), they must be imported into your script.
 See the section below on Making Use of PySpigot's Managersfor details.